 ______________________________________________________________________

-Some experienced QV families have expressed an interest in extending the regular QV season into the winter/spring in order to better prepare for NCFCA tournament competition.
-In an effort to meet this need, we plan to offer optional “Tournament Prep Sessions” beginning in January 2024 after our regular QV season ends.
-Tournament Prep Sessions will have a different format than our regular QV season.
+Some QV families desire to extend the regular QV season into the winter/spring in order to better prepare for NCFCA tournament competition.
+In an effort to meet this need, we offer optional “Tournament Prep Sessions” beginning January 6, 2025 after our regular QV season ends.
+Tournament Prep Sessions have a different format than our regular QV season.
 The focus will be on taking what we’ve learned at the practice tournament and building on it in a focused way to keep the momentum and motivation going into the NCFCA tournament season.
-Tournament Prep Sessions will be optional, and the format will depend on which families are interested in participating and what their individual needs and goals are.
+Tournament Prep Sessions are optional and are at no extra charge.
+The format depends on which families are interested in participating and what their individual needs and goals are.

 More info will be announced to QV members in the fall.